Who We Are

 Students applying to this program must have a strong academic background in Women, Feminist, Sexuality or Gender Studies.
 Applicants may have a bachelors or masters degree in any interdiscipline or discipline but should have a record of academic coursework or activism that includes study of such subjects as feminist theory and/or empirical and/or theoretical analysis of race, class, sexuality, and gender.

 The application deadline is December 1st.

-Students pursuing the Ph.D. must complete at least 60 credits of course work, which include 15 credits of core seminars: GWSS 501: History of Feminism; GWSS 502: Cross Disciplinary Feminist Theory; and GWSS 503: Feminist Research and Methods of Inquiry, taken sequentially; and 45 credits of coursework in research methods and the student's areas of concentration.
+Students pursuing the Ph.D. must complete at least 60 credits of course work, which include 20 credits of core seminars: GWSS 501: History of Feminism; GWSS 502: Cross Disciplinary Feminist Theory; and GWSS 503: Feminist Research and Methods of Inquiry, taken sequentially; GWSS 504: Philosophies and Techniques of Teaching, and 40 credits of coursework in research methods and the student's areas of concentration.

 Ph.D. students take a written and oral General Examination at the end of course work, usually in the third year of study.
 Within four weeks of the exam students are expected to submit a dissertation proposal and present it to their committee for discussion and approval.
 On successful completion of the exam and proposal defense, students are admitted to candidacy for the PhD.
 This marks the beginning of more intensive dissertation research.

 Students must complete a minimum of 30 credits of dissertation research culminating in a publishable dissertation.